No-bake peanut butter oatmeal cookies are a quick and easy dessert. You can make two dozen delicious treats in 20 minutes with only five ingredients.

 How long will no-bake peanut butter cookies last?

-No-bake peanut butter cookies can be stored in an air-tight plastic container at room temperate for at least a week.
+No-bake peanut butter cookies can be stored in an air-tight plastic container at room temperature for at least a week.
 You can also store them in the refrigerator (several weeks) or freezer (several months) to extend the time.

 How do you make peanut butter cookies without flour?